RailsEventStore/ecommerce/README.md

 This project has several high-level goals:

-- to show that it's possible to modularize a non-trivial Rails app
+- ✅to show that it's possible to modularize a non-trivial Rails app
-- to serve as an example of a DDD project (not only in Rails)
+- ✅to serve as an example of a DDD project (not only in Rails)
-- to let people play with this codebase to get a feel if DDD is for them
+- ✅to let people play with this codebase to get a feel if DDD is for them
-- to show that tests can be fast if the app is well modularized
+- ✅to show that tests can be fast if the app is well modularized
-- to show a proper pyramid of tests
+- ✅to show a proper pyramid of tests
-- to teach event-driven architectures
+- ✅to teach event-driven architectures
-- to show how to use RailsEventStore
+- ✅to show how to use RailsEventStore
-- to bring DDD enthusiasts from .Net/Java/PHP/others to the Ruby world 😎
+- ✅to bring DDD enthusiasts from .Net/Java/PHP/others to the Ruby world 😎
-- to popularize professional testing techniques - mutation testing
+- ✅to popularize professional testing techniques - mutation testing
-- to allow programmers to reuse existing and popular domains
+- ✅to allow programmers to reuse existing and popular domains (shown in `pricing_catalog` app)
 - to build new apps like Lego

 # Contributing guide